Why outdated systems keep holding your business back

 AI investments are booming, but ROI isn’t guaranteed

 Artificial Intelligence and machine learning are all the rage, but here’s the truth: only some of these investments are paying off.
+In fact, three-quarters of executives are pushing money into AI/ML projects, yet fewer than half report any meaningful ROI.

 The reasons are obvious.
 When you have aging infrastructure and mountains of tech debt, AI can’t perform at its best.
 Compliance issues add another layer of complexity, slowing down potential gains.